Avatar: Fire and Ash: Future

-In January 2019, in face of the proposed acquisition of 21st Century Fox by the Walt Disney Company, Disney CEO Bob Iger confirmed that both Avatar 4 and Avatar 5 were being developed but had not been officially green-lit.
+In January 2019, in the midst of the proposed acquisition of 21st Century Fox by The Walt Disney Company, Disney CEO Bob Iger confirmed that both Avatar 4 and 5 were being developed but had not been officially greenlit.
 According to producer Jon Landau in February 2019, Iger may have been misinterpreted.
 He said that Avatar 4 and 5 "are not only [greenlit]" but also a third of Avatar 4 has already been filmed.

 In September 2022, at the D23 Expo, Cameron announced that production for Avatar 4 had officially begun.
-In January 2024, Cameron said that he would not start filming the remainder of Avatar 4 until Fire and Ash is released.
+In January 2024, Cameron said that he would not start filming the remainder of Avatar 4 until Fire and Ash was released.